w3f/PSPs/PSPs/drafts/psp-22.md

     }
   ],
   "docs": [
-    " Event emitted when a token transfer occurs."
+    "Event emitted when a token transfer occurs."
   ],
   "name": "Transfer"
 }